 If you are interested in knowing all the details about the structure, function, vascularisation, and most common diseases of the occipital bone, keep reading this article!

 The occipital bone and the region is supplied mainly by the occipital artery and drained by the occipital vein.
-The occipital artery extends out from the carotid artery, but it is very deep from the posterior digastric.
-The hypoglossal nerve winds around the occipital artery.
+The greater occipital nerve supplies the skin of the occipital region.

 When someone is born, their occipital bone isn’t always absolutely hardened, and it takes up to 6 years for the hardening to absolutely complete.
 Any troubles with the improvement of occipital bone can result in fitness issues.